psychobolt/imagery/README.md

 # Imagery

 An application for applying filters on images.
-The application is built using web stack framework such as WebGL, Javascript, HTML5.
-Imagery is an desktop application, powered by an set of NodeJS frameworks: Electron, React, and Redux.
+The application is built using a web stack framework such as WebGL, Javascript, HTML5.
+Imagery is a desktop application, powered by an set of NodeJS frameworks: Electron, React, and Redux.

 ## Building